nbogie/cyf-react-challenges/challenge-quiz/README.md

 ### React Guidelines

-You do not necessarily need to use useEffect to complete this challenge, but it may be cleaner to do so.
+You do not necessarily need to use useEffect to complete this challenge but it may be cleaner to do so.

 You do not need to use multiple components to complete this challenge but it may be cleaner to do so.

 ### Styling & CSS

 This challenge is all about clean code so there are no extra points for styling.
+(If you decide to include syling anyway, your CSS must be every bit as beautiful and clean as your javascript code!).

 ## Advanced challenge